COINtoolbox/RESSPECT_old/docs/source/index.rst

 This tool allows the constructon of an optimized spectroscopic observation strategy which enables photometric supernova cosmology.
 It was developed as a collaboration between the LSST DESC and the Cosmostatistics Initiative.

-...
-This grew from the work presented in `Ishida et al., 2019 <https://cosmostatistics-initiative.org/portfolio-item/active-learning-for-sn-classification/>`_
+It grew from the work presented in `Ishida et al., 2019 <https://cosmostatistics-initiative.org/portfolio-item/active-learning-for-sn-classification/>`_.
+We kindly ask you to cite the `original article <https://ui.adsabs.harvard.edu/abs/2019MNRAS.483....2I/exportcitation>`_  in case you use this tool in your research.

-The code has been updated to allow a friendly use and expansion.
+This package includes functionalities specific related to the RESSPECT project needs.

 Getting started
 ===============